pipe01/PENIS/README.md

 ---

-If a data line contains the comment indicator `#`, that character and everything after it is ignored.
+If a data line contains the comment indicator `#` and it isn't preceded by a `\` character, that character and everything after it is ignored.
 For example, in the key line `opinion: I like #PENIS`, the value is `I like`, not `I like #PENIS`.

 A line which does not meet the criteria to be a non-data line or any type of data line is invalid PENIS, and the parser should throw an error.